rana-sylvatica/circle-keycaps/README.md

  - Save to cart
  - Checkout

+### Alternatives to JLC:

+  If you live in the EU it may be cheaper overall to order nylon keycaps from Xometry (xometry.com).
+The part cost is higher than JLC but the shipping fees are lower.
+  To order from Xometry:
+  - Upload nylon .stl file
+  - Select HP Multi Jet Fusion (MJF) as the process
+  - Select Nylon 12 as the material
+  - You will have the option to select natural gray or dyed black for the color
+  - A minimum order cost will apply, so you will get better value by ordering multiple sets

 ### Notes on materials:

-There are two materials that have been tested and work well:
+There are two materials on JLC that have been tested and work well:
  - LEDO6060 resin:
     -  Extremely cheap (~$3.30 USD for 20 keycaps)
     -  Fairly durable